-Rome Trip Planner & Walking Route Optimizer
+Rome AI Trip Planner & Travel Itinerary Guide

 Rome, the capital of Italy with a population of 2.8 million in the city proper and 4.3 million in the metropolitan area, contains the highest concentration of historical and architectural treasures in the world.
 The city's historic center, a UNESCO World Heritage Site since 1980, covers approximately 14 square kilometers and contains landmarks spanning from the 8th century BC to the present day.
 The Colosseum stands just 1.3 km from the Pantheon, while the Vatican City — the world's smallest independent state at 0.44 square kilometers — sits across the Tiber River, making Rome extraordinarily dense with world-class attractions.

-Why Use RouteWhiz in Rome?
+Why Use RouteWhiz in Rome

 Best Neighborhoods for Walking